 bits from bob....

-There are so many problems in the world that we Christians who want to help remedy our world's problems hardly know where to start.
+There are so many problems in the world that we Christians who want to help remedy the world's problems hardly know where to start.
 The problems in our world are not limited to foreign nations; there are serious problems in our own nation.
 The problems are not limited to the lives and situations of unbelievers, problems exist among those who claim to be believers.
-Many of these problems have reached crisis proportions, especially in areas of the world where Christians reach out and do "mission work".
-The crises abroad -and at home in the U.S.-include poverty, hunger, malnutrition, unhealthy conditions, lack of medical care and lack of access to education, family breakdown, and drug use.
-This short list reflects crises I have personally witnessed in ministry and mission efforts.
-(To the list one can add the need for humanitarian aid when natural disasters strike.)
+Many of these problems have reached crisis proportions, especially in areas of the world where Christians reach out and do "mission work."
+The crises abroad -- and at home in the US -- include poverty, hunger, malnutrition, unhealthy living conditions, lack of medical care, lack of access to education, breakdown of marriages and families, and drug use.
+This short list reflects crises I have personally witnessed and worked with in ministry and mission efforts.
+(To the list one can add the constant need for humanitarian aid when natural disasters strike around the world.)

-If we Christians are to address these and other problems, we must address the root problem.
-Some see the root problem as poverty and think that the solution is in sufficient food, money, and other resources.
+If we Christians are to be effective in addressing these and other problems, we must address the root problem.
+Some see the root problem as poverty and think that the solution is in providing sufficient food, money, and other resources.
 But the root cause of poverty is broken or non-existent social and political institutions.
-Institutions are weak or crumbling.
+In many places, institutions are weak or crumbling.
 Strong institutions exist when they are led by people of character.
 Even unbelievers and doubters whom I know admit that those who faithfully follow Jesus develop lives of character.
 Genuinely following Jesus changes one's character.

 What our world needs, and what our nation needs, is not more aid money and more public or private assistance.
 Our world needs Jesus; our world needs the message of Jesus.
 Our world needs God-preachers and God-missionaries.
-I respect and appreciate helper-missionaries, but the presence of Christ is powerless without the proclamation and persuasion of the saving Gospel.
+I respect and appreciate helper-missionaries, but the presence of Christ is powerless without the proclamation and persuasion of the saving Gospel proclaiming the Savior of the world.
 If the biggest problem in many developing nations is the "crushing passivity of the people's mindset," those who merely provide aid and resources may hurt more than they help, because people develop receiver mindsets.
-Christian aid must be coupled with Christian evangelism, because only a change in hearts will bring a spiritual and then a social and cultural transformation.
+Christian aid must be coupled with Christian evangelism, because only a change in hearts will bring about spiritual, social and cultural transformation.

 Churches, ministers, and missionaries who want to help people must not deceive themselves into thinking that material aid, more education, and skill development will be sufficient to empower change in people.
 An entire belief system must be replaced.
-That occurs only when faith becomes central and controlling.
+That will occur only when faith becomes central and controlling.
 Our message is faith not food, the Messiah not medicine, hope more than help.
 Otherwise we are little more than a secular benevolent organization.
 We may make our world slightly better temporarily, but we are losing the battle for genuine change.
 We must help people develop Christian faith and character.
-Then they will lead their world to new heights and teach others to nourish eternal hope through Jesus.
+Then they will become God's missionaries in their own locations and lead their world to new heights as they teach others to nourish eternal hope through Jesus.